MohammadZarifiyan/Laravel-Telegram-Bot/README.md

 ]);
 ```
 ## Update flow chart
-By viewing the chart below, you will better understand the update processing process.
+By viewing the chart below, you will better understand the update processing.

 ![Handling process](https://user-images.githubusercontent.com/55022827/210347380-722855a5-d681-43aa-a057-c3be6c49cca4.png)